pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

     zcc +sam -lm application.c -create-app

 A .MGT disc image will be created suitable for insertion into an emulator or writing to a physical disc.

-To add the required SAMDOS file to disc, obtain a copy of it and add the option in the line below.

-    zcc +sam -lm application.c -startup=3 -create-app -Cz--dosfile=/path/to/SAMDOS2

-When a disc is created in this way, it will auto boot and the application will start automatically.
+The disc will autoboot and the application will start automatically.

+The process will automatically insert a version of SAMDOS onto the disc, to override it with an alternate DOS file the `-Cz--dosfile option can be used`:

+    zcc +sam -lm application.c -create-app -Cz--dosfile=/path/to/dosfile

 # Memory models